Specs like Ray Charles seeing from his grave

 The new bearer of the Wu torch is a devout fan's dream: the range of production skills brought forth by Rza's students (4th Disciple, True Master, etc) is spliced with the heartbeat of Motown soul and combined with comicbook-colorful raps that litter tracks with poetic and bloody bars.
 All from the same source.
 Of course, with all this ability comes the pressure to succeed and as Bronze let many years elapse after The Migration, the anticipation for his follow-up album grew unstable and perhaps unrealistic.

 Falling in line with one of the negative traits of the Wu legacy, the sophomore Bronze Nazareth LP suffered numerous setbacks and delays.
 At times, it seemed a mirage for the thirsty fans treading the desert expanse of a dried up Wu dynasty.
 He first announced the album in 2007, promising School for the Blindman would appear by early 2008 if not late 2007.
 When '08 came, the album was slated to appear in the summer as part of the "Three Kings" series along with Almighty's Original S.I.N. and the second Wisemen album, Children of a Lesser God.
 The Almighty album was released featuring much work from Bronze, including two of the best tracks this writer had heard in ages.
-"Daylight" and "Dead Flowers" (not to mention the majestic beat on "Handle the Heights") showed a nearly unfathomable improvement from Bronze and the hopes for his next album only grew more intense.
+"Daylight" and "Dead Flowers" (not to mention the majestic beat on "Handle the Heights") showed significant improvement from Bronze, further raising expectations for his next album.

 Thought for Food Vol. 2, Bronze's second mixtape appeared soon afterward featuring a short-but-intriguing sampler of five tracks from Blindman.
 A subsequent record label conflict quickly put both Blindman and the forthcoming Wisemen album Children of a Lesser God on the shelf.
 Two years would elapse before we heard anything about them again.
 (Children eventually saw the light first in the autumn of 2010 while Bronze's sophomore solo was pushed further back.)